 There is an incredible number of CONNECT programs which are currently still taking place ‘beyond the classroom’, albeit delivered differently, at Overnewton.
 There are a huge number of students engaging in these programs, before, during lunchtime and after-school.

 CLUB: Clubs are accessible to all students from Prep - Year 4 and refer to age appropriate activities, which are designed and delivered by some of your favourite teachers.
 Activities fall into the categories of ‘Ball’, ‘Body’ and ‘Brain’, and a variety of activities will be uploaded to Stile each week.
 The activities are designed for fun, to be completed independently, by choice, in your own time.

 Students from Years 5-12 will be provided will engagement opportunities from the CORE and CONNECT phases.

 Junior School students can engage in CONNECT and CLUB offerings.

 The CORE Program is a new take on the Co-Curricular block which takes place within the weekly timetable.

 Participation is compulsory for students in Years 5 – 9.
 Students in Years 10 – 12 can engage in an optional program in Term 3.

 The CORE Program takes place on the following days:

 Students will receive a ‘Bus Outline’ each week, detailing their ‘real time’ connection session with program leaders.

-The ‘Bus Ride’ is a key component of the compulsory CORE program and can be described as series of guided chats which are real-time connection opportunities for students with shared interests.
+The ‘Bus Ride’ is one component of the compulsory CORE program and can be described as series of guided chats which are real-time connection opportunities for students with shared interests.